menelik7/Bamazon/README.md

 ![Image of Supervisor Product Sales View](https://menelik7.github.io/Bamazon/images/SupervisorView3.PNG "Supervisor Product Sales View after Deletion of new product")

-When the Supervisor is ready to exit, he can choose `Exit` from the menu options.
+The supervisor can exit by simply selecting `Exit` from the menu options.

 Thanks for taking the time to read.